Everybody Loves Ice Prince

-Everybody Loves Ice Prince (abbreviated as E.L.I) is the debut studio album by Nigerian rapper Ice Prince.
-It was released by Chocolate City on October 9, 2011.
+Everybody Loves Ice Prince (abbreviated as E.L.I) is the debut studio album by Nigerian rapper Ice Prince, released by Chocolate City on October 9, 2011.
 The album's production was primarily handled by Jesse Jagz, along with additional production from M.I Abaga, Wizboyy, E Kelly, Samklef and Chopstix.
-It features collaborations with Brymo, Wizkid, 2 Face Idibia, Jesse Jagz, M.I, Yung L, J-Milla, Samklef, Wizboyy, Morell and Sean Tero.
-The album was supported by the singles "Oleku", "Superstar" and "Juju".
-E.L.I is a mixture of hip hop, R&B, dancehall, ragga, Afrobeats, reggae, highlife and soul.
+E.L.I features collaborations with Brymo, Wizkid, 2 Face Idibia, Jesse Jagz, M.I, Yung L, J-Milla, Samklef, Wizboyy, Morell, and Sean Tero.
+The album was supported by the singles "Oleku", "Superstar", and "Juju".
+It is a mixture of hip hop, R&B, dancehall, ragga, Afrobeats, reggae, highlife, and soul.

-Background and launch concert
+Background

 Ice Prince signed a record deal with Chocolate City in 2009.
 He spent the next year featuring on the tracks of other artists, including Naeto C and Banky W. Moreover, he started working on the album with label mates Brymo, M.I and Jesse Jagz.
 In writing the album, Ice Prince wanted to create a work that would not let his fans down after all they had done for him.
 Days before its release, the album was known simply as E.L.I., with the full title being kept under wraps.
 Prior to Chocolate City disclosing that E.L.I is an acronym for Everybody Loves Ice Prince, there were numerous speculations about its meaning.
 While speaking to the Nigerian Tribune about the album, Ice Prince said, "At first, I wanted to name the album after the street I used to live in Jos but when I lost my mother, the mad love I got from everybody around the world made me change it to Everybody Loves Ice Prince".

+Composition

-E.L.I is predominantly hip hop, but incorporates elements of R&B, dancehall, raga, Afrobeats, reggae, highlife and soul.
+Predominantly a hip hop album, E.L.I incorporates other musical styles such as R&B, dancehall, raga, Afrobeats, reggae, highlife, and soul.
 Ice Prince deliberately explores these genres to avoid being seen as "just another rapper".
 In an interview with Naija Entertainment, he described the album as a "fusion of many genres".
 According to Chocolate City, E.L.I is an album centered around and influenced by love and music.
-Ice Prince said the album draws a lot of influence and motivation from his mother’s death, as well as from the outpouring of love and encouragement he received as consolation from his fans.
+Ice Prince said the album draws a lot of influence and motivation from his mother's death, as well as from the outpouring of love and encouragement he received as consolation from his fans.
 All songs on the album were written by Panshak Zamani, except where the track features another artist.

-E.L.I was launched in Lagos on 9 October 2011, at the Expo Hall of the Eko Hotels and Suites.
-The launch concert featured performances from Ice Prince Jesse Jagz, M.I, DJ Caise, 2face Idibia, D'banj, Wizkid, Naeto C, D'Prince, Tiwa Savage, Samklef, Brymo, Hip Hop Pantsula and Sarkodie.
-It was hosted by radio personality Ikponmwosa Osakioduwa and actress Funke Akindele.